All listed hostels are handpicked, and reviewed personally by us!

 Couples looking for a comfortable room and options to mingle with other travellers needn’t look far.

-As already mentioned, we think Cocomama is a fantastic option for couples.
+As already mentioned, we think Cocomama is the best hostels in amsterdam for couples.

 If Cocomama is full, you may consider St Christopher’s Inn at The Winston.